AlyceOsbourne/FlaskSessionDataModel/readme.md

 ## Usage

 To effectively leverage this module, define your own session data classes that inherit from either `SessionData` or `EncryptedSessionData`.
-Then, initialize your Flask application by passing these classes to the `init_app` function.
+Then, add your classes to the app configuration in a dict with the key `'SESSION_DATA_CLASSES'`.
+Then call `init_app` with your Flask app.

 Here's an example: